78Sam/ForgeExport/readme.md

 If you have any: questions, ideas, improvements, examples of your benefit or use, please get in touch!
 You can find me here: [https://sam-mccormack.co.uk](https://sam-mccormack.co.uk)

+## Requirements

+It is recommended to use Linux for this framework, although I can run most scenarios on a Macbook M2 (excluding flow creation and network condition application)

+- Python 3.10
+- Docker
+- tc-netem package if you wish to do network condition application

+I have also included the flowtbag source code (PCAP to flow conversion tool) at `flowtbag` to recompile yourself if `tools/flowtbag` doesn't work.

+There is also a simple shell script to create a Python venv for you to use at `setup.sh`.

 ## Contents

 - [The Framework](#the-framework)